giift/api-comparator/README.md

         [delta_time] => 'time difference'
         [differences] => Array
         (
+            // Path to the values
             [method/key/key] => Array
             (
-                [old] => 'old value'
+                // Values of old and new API versions [old] => 'old value'
                 [new] => 'new value'
             )

         )
+        // Shows any differences in headers
         [headers] => Array
         (
             [response_code] => Array
             (
-                [old] => 'code'
+                // Response code of old and new versions [old] => 'code'
                 [new] => 'code'
             )